 Looking for something special for your family and friends for holiday gifts this year?
 Why not find unique presents from Paris this year?
 You'll be very popular, that's for sure!
 Paris is not only a fashion capital but also one of the best shopping cities in the world.
 Make your list, check it twice … and hit the streets of Paris for holiday shopping like you've never experienced it before!

-Magical Christmas Windows
+Marvelous Christmas Windows

 Christmas & New Year's at the Moulin Rouge

 Enjoy a spectacular show and a special Christmas dinner or ring in the New Year in an unforgettable way at the Moulin Rouge.
 There is usually a special Christmas menu, with the exception of an over the top fabulous New Year's Eve menu on December 31st.

 Need to burn off a few calories from one too many macarons … if there is such a thing?
 From mid December to the end of March a large ice rink is set up in front of the beautiful Hôtel de Ville.
 You'll also find ice rinks at many of the Christmas Markets in December, especially the Trocadéro Christmas Market where you can ice skate with the Eiffel Tower as your backdrop.

 Step into the grandeur of one of the many churches in Paris.
 Unfortunately, the wonderful Notre-Dame mass will not be held for the foreseeable future.
 On Christmas Eve, the series of masses around the city start in the late afternoon and there are usually several leading up to the midnight mass.
 Even if you don't make it for Christmas Mass, look around the city during the holiday season to see the beautiful nativity scenes.

 Warm Up with Spiced Wine